Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 #### Evolution [@ 8:30](https://www.youtube.com/watch?v=N4AtHLcU9_w#t=8m30s)

 He says evolution and then calls it 'biogenesis'?
 His conflation of the two demonstrates a lack of understanding of the theories and their scopes; 'evolution' = existing replicating life changing over time and adapting to its environment.
 Biogenesis (aka abiogenesis) = the arising of life from non living matter.
-Each can be individually correct while the other is false, or both true or both correct - THEY ARE NOT THE SAME!
+Each can be individually correct while the other is false, or both true or both correct - _THEY ARE NOT THE EQUIVALENT!_

 Roughly speaking, the way creationists use the term 'evolution' corresponds loosely to multiple theories that have a common thread of 'Origins':
-1. (optionally) A Universe From Nothing (or similar pre-bang model) https://www.youtube.com/watch?v=EjaGktVQdNg
+1. (optionally) A Universe From Nothing (or similar pre-bang model) https://www.youtube.com/watch?v=EjaGktVQdNg _Pre-Big Bang_
-1. Cosmology  (Big Bang being the current leading model): Big Bang to Dust Clouds
+1. Cosmology  (Big Bang being the current leading model): _Big Bang to Dust Clouds_
-1. Nebular Hypothesis (SNDM currently): Dust Clouds to Stars and Planets
+1. Nebular Hypothesis (SNDM currently): _Dust Clouds to Stars and Planets_
-1. Geology and Chemistry (Tectonic Plates, Geothermal cooling, and Crystals): Fiery Magma Planet to self-replicating chemicals
+1. Geology and Chemistry (Tectonic Plates, Geothermal cooling, and Crystals): _Fiery Magma Planet to self-replicating chemicals and crystals_
-1. Abiogenesis: Chemicals to Living matter
+1. Abiogenesis: _Chemicals to Living matter_
-1. Evolution and Natural Selection: Living matter to species diversity and, among other flora and fauna, humans
+1. Evolution and Natural Selection: _Living matter to species diversity and, among other flora and fauna, humans_

 As for the writers who "demolished" "evolution":